 That’s it!
-For one reason or another, you’ve decided that you’re done with your current job and you’re moving on.
+For one reason or another, you’ve decided that you’re done with your current job, you’re moving on and beginning the interviewing process.
 You updated your resume, sent it out to your favorite staffing firm, and have two interviews scheduled for the following week.
 Next step?
 Deciding whether or not you should tell your boss you are looking for a new job.
 Most of us just deal with the guilt that accompanies the little fibs we tell when explaining our absences, rather than letting management know that we’re unhappy and are looking elsewhere for work.
 But is that the best approach?
 Ask yourself some preliminary questions first:

 Have I done everything I could to improve my current job situation?
 Maybe you really enjoy everything about your company; you simply just want a new challenge.
 Perhaps the ability to telecommute twice a week would make your current job.
 Do a deep-dive into your reasons for leaving before you decide to pull the trigger.
 If your happiness is an easy fix, have a chat with your boss—not about leaving, but about what you need to improve your current situation.
 What have you got to lose?
 More often than not, your employer would rather keep you on as an employee than deal with your unexpected departure.

 If your requests are then met with empty promises or cannot be accommodated, your decision to leave should come as no surprise.
 So what’s next?

 Your next step is starting your job search and think about whether or not you clue your current boss in.
 Look at how the employer treated others who gave notice.
 If your employer is fair to those who give their notice, you might be best served to let your boss know you are interviewing.
 Maybe your boss has contacts at another company and can help you get in for an interview, or maybe they want you to interview your possible replacement and train that person before you leave.